Manyara National Park

 Turquoise waters of Manyara Lake

 Along the lake shore and in shady forest glades there is a feast of colours and cries, a celebration of the early days of the Creation paradise.
-Hot gusts of wind flurry about and down the Rift wall, flocks of birds take off and land, hover and circle… there is always some movement to marvel at, watched over by still giraffe out in the heat of the day.
+Hot gusts of wind flurry about and down the Rift wall, flocks of birds take off and land, hover and circle… there is always some movement to marvel at, watched over by a still giraffe out in the heat of the day.

 Driving off the designated tracks is prohibited.